-University facilities are well-maintained and their security given consistent attention in the interest of faculty, staff, and students.
-People have access to buildings for study, work, or teaching, and sponsored recreational and social use only.
-Therefore, only those who have approval are issued keys to a building.
+University facilities are well maintained and their security given consistent attention in the interest of students, staff, and faculty.
+People have access to buildings for study, work, or teaching, but not unrelated functions.
+Therefore, only those who have demonstrated a need for them are issued keys to a building.

-Landscaping and outdoor lighting on campus are designed for security, with the attempt to provide pedestrians peace of mind.
-Sidewalks are designed to provide well-traveled, lighted routes from parking areas to buildings and from building to Grounds keeping personnel trim shrubs from sidewalks, walkways and building entrances to provide a welllighted route to buildings.
-All campus walkways are inspected at least twice a year to ensure adequate lighting.
-Inoperative lights are promptly repaired.
+Landscaping, emergency telephone, and outdoor lighting on campus are designed for security, with the attempt to provide pedestrians peace of mind.

+Sidewalks are designed to provide well-traveled, lighted routes from parking areas to buildings and from building to building.
+Grounds keeping personnel trim shrubs from sidewalks, walkways, and building entrances to provide a welllighted route to buildings.
+All campus walkways are inspected at least twice per year to ensure adequate lighting.
+Burnedout lights are replaced promptly.